-On September 7, 1907 Montreal’s La Presse, in a regular news item, covered the recent launch of Imperial Breweries Ltd. (see p.
-25).
-The story explained its unique characteristic, not just for the province of Quebec but even apparently all Canada – it was a brewing cooperative.
+On September 7, 1907 Montreal’s La Presse covered the recent launch of Imperial Breweries Ltd., see p.
+25. The story explained its unique characteristics, not just for the province of Quebec but even apparently all Canada; it was a brewing cooperative.

 The Cooperative Plan

-The paper explained for readers’ benefit that a cooperative combines the functions of production and consumption, and reduces costs by eliminating the middleman.
+The paper explained that a cooperative combines the functions of production and consumption, and reduces costs by eliminating the middleman.
 At least 200 hoteliers and grocers bought shares, pooling their “small capital” to create a viable alternative to existing brewers and distributors.

-A cooperative also has the feature, not expressly mentioned in the article, of one vote per member irrespective of financial investment.
-An element of democracy is thereby injected that is absent from standard business associations, where votes are a function of the equity invested.
+A cooperative also has the feature, not expressly stated in the article, of one vote per member irrespective of the financial investment.
+An element of democracy is therefore present that is absent from standard business associations, where votes follow the equity amount invested.

-Cooperatives had developed traction in Quebec since 1900, not least by the landmark creation in Levis, QC (near Quebec City) of the quickly spreading Caisses Populaire.
-The cooperative movement was in tune, stated the item, with growing socialist sentiment in the West.
-Imperial Breweries, it noted, was following similar developments in the U.K. and Germany.
+Cooperatives were developing traction in Quebec since 1900, not least through the landmark creation in Levis, QC (near Quebec City) of Caisses Populaire.
+The cooperative movement said the story, fit growing socialist sentiment in the West.
+Imperial Breweries, it noted, was applying an vestment model recently applied in Germany and the UK.